hardybee/meet-your-match/README.md

-# Testing password requirements using regular expressions
+# Using regular expressions to validate password requirements
 __Regular expressions can be used to verify that a given password meets certain validation criteria.__

 - *Consider these requirements*: